YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Biological_data_fro_drug_discovery.md

 Biochemical assays, featured for its high throughput, are approaches that measure impact on **protein activities**, compound **potencies**.

-There are some points are mentioned in this section:
+There are some points mentioned in this section:

 ### Methods used to assay the activity of kinases: ADP-Glo kit